-- Windows 10 / Mac OS 10.10
+- · Windows 10/Mac OS 12

-- Intel Core i3 or AMD A8 or higher
+- Intel Core is or AMD Ryzen 3 or higher

-- 2 GHz or faster
+- · 2 GHz or faster

-- 4 GB RAM or greater (8 GB recommended)
+- 8 GB RAM or greater (16 GB recommended)

-- Monitor and graphics card with 1024x768 resolution
+- Monitor and graphics card with 1280 x 1024 resolution

 - A webcam and microphone capable of video conferencing.
 A headset with a microphone and speakers is preferred and highly recommended.

-- Antivirus software
+- · Antivirus software

-- Internet connectivity 5 MB dedicated bandwith per online user
+- Internet connectivity 5 Mbps dedicated bandwith per online user

-- Protection plan/warranty
+- · Protection plan/warranty